Hockey Men’s Junior World Cup: From India’s Pool B to a power-packed Pool D, a group-wise preview

 Junior World Cup history: 2016 – 7th, 2013 – 3rd, 2009 – 2nd, 2005 – 5th, 2001 – 8th, 1997 – 7th, 1993 – 4th, 1989 – 9th, 1985 – 2nd, 1982 – 6th, 1979 – 3rd

 About the team: Remarkably, the Netherlands are yet to win a men’s Junior World Cup title, a statistic that they will be determined to change at this year’s competition in Bhubaneswar.
 The silver medallists from 1985 and 2009 finished in seventh position at the 2016 competition in Lucknow and arrive back in India for this event as bronze medallists from the EuroHockey Junior Championship 2019, where they defeated Spain 3-1 in the 3-4 play-off game thanks to strikes from Pepijn Scheen, Jim van de Venne and Valentijn Charbon.
-Could this be the year when the end their Men’s Junior World Cup title drought
+Could this be the year when the end their Men’s Junior World Cup title drought?

 Korea